Alan Lomax: World music and digital legacy

+The Lomax Kentucky Recordings, a collaborative project from the Association for Cultural Equity, Berea College, The Library of Congress, and the University of Kentucky, highlights and contextualizes a subset of documentary sound recordings focused on rural Kentucky music and lore.

-On August 24, 1997, at a concert at Wolf Trap, Vienna, Virginia, Bob Dylan had this to say about Lomax, who had helped introduce him to folk music and whom he had known as a young man in Greenwich Village:
+On August 24, 1997, at a concert at Wolf Trap in Vienna, Virginia, Bob Dylan said about Lomax, who had helped introduce him to folk music and whom he had known as a young man in Greenwich Village:

-There is a distinguished gentlemen here who came … I want to introduce him – named Alan Lomax.
+There is a distinguished gentlemen here who came...I want to introduce him – named Alan Lomax.
 I don't know if many of you have heard of him [Audience applause.]
 Yes, he's here, he's made a trip out to see me.
 I used to know him years ago.
-I learned a lot there and Alan … Alan was one of those who unlocked the secrets of this kind of music.
+I learned a lot there and Alan...Alan was one of those who unlocked the secrets of this kind of music.
 So if we've got anybody to thank, it's Alan.
 Thanks, Alan.

 In 1999 electronica musician Moby released his fifth album Play.
 It extensively used samples from field recordings collected by Lomax on the 1993 box set Sounds of the South: A Musical Journey from the Georgia Sea Islands to the Mississippi Delta.
 The album went on to be certified platinum in more than 20 countries.

-In his autobiographical, “Chronicles, Part One,” Dylan recollects a 1961 scene: “There was an art movie house in the Village on 12th Street that showed foreign movies—French, Italian, German.
-This made sense, because even Alan Lomax himself, the great folk archivist, had said somewhere that if you want to go to America, go to Greenwich Village.”
+In his autobiography Chronicles, Part One, Bob Dylan recollects a 1961 scene: "There was an art movie house in the Village on 12th Street that showed foreign movies—French, Italian, German.
+This made sense, because even Alan Lomax himself, the great folk archivist, had said somewhere that if you want to go to America, go to Greenwich Village."

+Lomax is portrayed by actor Norbert Leo Butz in A Complete Unknown, the 2024 feature film about Bob Dylan's early career.